The dictionaries

 affixes.
 You may also enter "(4)" (with parentheses).
 "A"

-before the translation stands for 'Affix meaning:'.
-"B"
+(in "AB") before the translation stands for 'Affix meaning:'.

-means that there are examples of the affix in O = Oqaatsit.
+"B" means that there is at least one example of the affix in O = Oqaatsit.

 The neutral sign "_" is